Track and Field: Throwing Events

 In the discus event the athlete throws a round disc, typically made of plastic with a metal rim.
 The men's college and Olympic discus weighs 2 kilograms (4.4 pounds).
 The women's college and Olympic discus weighs 1 kilogram (2.2 pounds).
 The discus is thrown from a concrete circle that is about 8 feet in diameter.
 The athlete's feet can't leave this area before the discus lands or they will fault and the throw won't count.
 The athlete will spin around to gain momentum and speed and then release the discus in the proper direction.
 The one that throws it furthest from the front part of the circle (and within the legal area) wins.

 The javelin is something like a spear.
-This event isn't for kids and should be supervised at all levels to be sure no one is hurt.
+This event isn't and should be supervised at all levels to be sure no one is hurt.
 The men's college and Olympic javelin weighs 800 grams (28.2 ounces) and is about 8.5 feet long.
 The women's college and Olympic javelin weighs 600 grams (21 ounces) and is about 7 feet long.
 The javelin must be thrown a specific way for it to be a legal throw.
 This is different from the other throwing events where, although there are proven good techniques to get a long throw, you don't have to throw them in a particular way.
 With the javelin an athlete has to: